 This investigation led to accusations against Kane involving a grand jury back in 2009.
 Kane is accused of leaking grand jury information to a reporter.
 Kane allegedly told The Philadelphia Daily News of the existence of a grand jury inquiry into the former leader of the Philadelphia NAACP.
 As grand jury proceedings are entirely secretive, this would make Kane guilty of criminal conduct.
 Her alleged motivation was to embarrass the former state prosecutor.
 Kane is not only Pennsylvania’s first female Attorney General but also the state’s first Democrat Attorney General.
 She has defended herself against any wrongdoing by citing political motivations for the charges against her.
 Among these charges are perjury, criminal conspiracy, and false swearing.

 Kane read a statement at the capitol during this past week that was her first response since the grand jury recommended charges against her.
 Claiming that only part of the story had been told, she elaborated, “It’s not a story about sting investigations, proposed personal investigations or press leaks.
 It is a story that begins with pornography, racial insensitivity and religious bigotry.
 It begins and ends with the circulation of pornographic, racial and religiously offensive emails both within and outside of the Corbett attorney general’s office.”
-The emails in question cannot be released due to a protective order placed on them by Judge William Carpenter.
+Judge William Carpenter has placed a protective order on the emails in question.

 Kane’s indictment is another reminder that no one is above the law.
 A criminal conviction changes lives regardless of the status of the convicted.
 After a conviction an appeal is the last chance a criminal has to clear their name.
 If you have questions about how to file a criminal appeal contact the attorneys at Brownstone Law.Tags: attorneygeneral, kathleenkane, pennsylvania